 G. Record Keeping and Release of Information

 The policies regarding conduct educates all members of the Georgia Tech Community about the Institute’s expectations and Students’ rights, and creates a standard by which Students are expected to conduct themselves for the purpose of establishing an environment conducive to academic excellence.

 a.
-The Institute reserves the right to take necessary and appropriate action to protect the safety and well-being of the community.
+The Institute shall take necessary and appropriate action to protect the safety and well-being of its community.
+Accordingly, student conduct should be addressed when such acts occur on institution property, at institution-sponsored or affiliated events, or otherwise violate the institution’s student conduct policies, regardless as to where such conduct occurs.
+If the student has admitted responsibility and has voluntarily decided to participate in the informal process, the procedures outlined in this section will not apply.
 Academic misconduct relevant to any Institute activity will be addressed regardless of where it may have occurred.
 Non-academic misconduct will be addressed whenever such acts:

 - occur on Institute Premises; or